simgrid/simgrid/docs/source/Platform_routing.rst

 Wi-Fi
 =====

-TODO
+Please see :ref:`models_wifi`.

 ns-3
 ====

-When using :ref:`model_ns3`, SimGrid does not uses its own platform or routing models.
-Your platform must be limited to one zone only, and any routing model will be ignored.
+When using :ref:`models_ns3`, SimGrid configures the ns-3 simulator according to the configured platform.
 Since ns-3 uses a shortest path algorithm on its side, all routes must be of length 1.

 .. _pf_routes: